strayTrain/SimpleGameplayAbilitySystem/docs/pages/blueprint_nodes/ability_component/gameplay_ability_component.md

 ### GetServerTime

 Returns the current server time.
 On the server this is the actual server time, on clients it's their estimation of the server time.
+You can override this function in child classes to provide a time implementation that suits your needs.

 **Parameters:**